 Regardless of the type of drug that a person possesses, it is illegal to distribute and use any dangerous drug in the United States.
 Not only will they cause physical harm to the body over time, but they will also affect a person’s mental state as they continue to use the drug.
-The rules and penalties surrounding drug possession differ among each state.
-Although most drugs are deemed illegal throughout the country, many states base the punishment of drug possession by the amount and type of drug that a person is carrying.
-To understand this topic a bit further, here are the laws surrounding drug possession charges.
+The rules and penalties surrounding drug possession differ in each state.
+Although most drugs are deemed illegal throughout the country, many states base the punishment of drug possession on the amount and type of drug that a person is carrying.
+To understand this topic a bit further, it is important to understand the ways drugs are classified.

 Types of Drugs

-Although each state has its stance on what to charge people for drug possession, all of them are in agreeance that specific drugs will always be illegal.
+Although each state has its stance on what to charge people for drug possession, all of them are in agreement that specific drugs will always be illegal.
 These drugs are known to cause significant harm to a person taking them, which is why anyone caught with the substance will be charged accordingly.
-Some of the illegal drugs that guarantee drug possession charges include:opium, esctasy, cocaine, and heroine.
+Some of the illegal drugs that guarantee drug possession charges include opium, ecstasy, cocaine, and heroin.
 There are other legal drugs, however, that people can use and abuse that can be prescribed to them.
-These drugs include xanax, codeine, ketamine, and vicodin.
+These drugs include Xanax, codeine, ketamine, and Vicodin.

 In order to stop drug abuse in the country, schedules have been implemented to help classify which drugs are harmless and which are dangerous.
 State leaders also follow these schedules to determine how to charge people for possession of certain drugs.
 The schedule goes like this: